SRT / VTT / ASS Subtitle Formats

 as an example, &HAABBGGRR

-is a hexadecimal format for representing colors, which contains the transparency of the color and the value of the color itself.
-This format is used to define the color properties of subtitles, such as PrimaryColour
+is a hexadecimal format used to represent colors, which includes the transparency of the color and the value of the color itself.
+This format is used to define the color attributes of subtitles, such as PrimaryColour

 , OutlineColour